2ndSightLab/test-rust-service-2/README.md

 A Rust service binary that demonstrates how to use the [rust-service](../rust-service) library to build a secure, production-ready service.
 This service prints the current time periodically with comprehensive logging, configuration management, and security validation.
 Also uses common unit tests repository: rust-common-tests

+/scripts/run.sh to run the service (will also build and deploy it) /scripts/test.sh to run the tests (will also build and deploy it)

 ## Features

 - **Time Action**: Prints current UTC timestamp every configured interval